Claireehallock/Claireehallock/README.md

 - Hi, I’m @Claireehallock
 - I’m interested in many different types of coding projects
-- I’m currently Studying Computer Science at U.C.
-Merced
+- I’m currently Studying Computer Science at the University of California, Merced
 - You can reach me at claireehallock@gmail.com